Home ยป All recipes by diet ยป Low-Carb Keto ยป Easy Keto Balsamic Glaze

 Please note that the nutritional value will change if you substitute ingredients.
 Use a nutrition app of your choice to recalculate and reflect any changes.

-keto balsamic glaze drizzled over a piece of salmon with vegetables on the side
+A piece of salmon with vegetables on the side on a white plate.

 Balsamic Reduction FAQ